f4bio/ansible-role-jellyfin/README.md

 For an Ansible playbook which integrates this role and makes it easier to use, see the [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).

-# Limitations
+## Limitations

-This role configures Plex with security in mind by doing the following:
+This role configures Jellyfin with security in mind by doing the following:

 1. Running the container as a non-root user
 2. Making the filesystem read-only